 - Fasted workouts in the morning.
+Water with Kion Amino Acids is all I use before and during a workout.
 Note that when you first start doing this, you may feel terrible because your body is used to needing carbs.
 After 2-3 weeks, your body will get more used to it.
 This is one of the top ways I feel I was able to get leaner.

 I'm such a fan of Brussels sprouts that I was delighted to see that my friend Ron's new restaurant, Mookie's New York Deli, actually named a dish after me – Marcey's Crispy Brussels Sprouts!